Kaziranga – a greatest example of wildlife protection and conservation worldwide

 In 1968 Assam state government passed a bill named Assam Rhinoceros Bill that imposed a heavy penalty for poachers.
 Throughout the time it reserved more fame through protective movements and became a UNESCO heritage site in 1985.

-Much private organizations and NGO’s and government came forward for this noble cause.
-It is the efforts that have resulted in the highest density in Tiger, Increased no of endangered one-horned Rhinoceros, Swamp deer conservation, Wild birds Habitat, etc. It is WWF Ecoregion and Endemic Bird Areas.
+Many private organizations and NGOs and governments came forward for this noble cause.
+It is the efforts that have resulted in the highest density of Tiger, Increased no of endangered one-horned Rhinoceros, Swamp deer conservation, Wild birds Habitat, etc. It is WWF Ecoregion and Endemic Bird Areas.

 Awards and Achievements: